 In the past we have tried to give as much detail as possible on each scheme shown in this directory.
 However, such information can quickly become out of date and so we now try to give links to the website of each provider so that they can speak for themselves with their most up to date information.
+Please contact us about any broken or out of date links.
 The directory is gradually being updated in this way.

 Please bear in mind that many schemes are run on a charitable basis by volunteers and have to restrict their services to people with defined needs within defined areas and that they may not be able to help beyond those defintions.